Family: chypre, fruity

 Thierry Wasser also revealed that he had been doing improvements on several other materials, notably bergamot and musk.
 In 2013, he moreover completely reformulated the EdP version of Mitsouko, which he thought wasn't on a par with the Parfum and EdT.
 Guerlain has three different formulas for Mitsouko Parfum, EdT and EdP.
 Mitsouko EdP received Olfactorama's Prix du Patrimoine Olfactif for best reformulation of 2013.
 Wasser's efforts paid off, restoring Mitsouko almost to its former glory, rounded and rich.

 By the end of 2015, the Parfum and EdP versions of Mitsouko and L'Heure Bleue were suspended from production and sale, as Guerlain had encountered a problem with one of their shared ingredients.
 After being reformulated, the fragrances returned to shops in August 2016.
 When the suspension was announced, Guerlain explained that while olfactive variations from year to year in raw materials are normal, the lab had detected a change that was too radical to justify further sale of L'Heure Bleue and Mitsouko.
-As a consequence, the brand decided to suspend the production of these fragrances for several months, while Thierry Wasser "puts all his talent and passion into readjusting the formulas of L'Heure Bleue and Mitsouko.”
+As a consequence, the brand decided to suspend the production of these fragrances for several months, while Thierry Wasser "puts all his talent and passion into readjusting the formulas of L'Heure Bleue and Mitsouko."
+What a terrible waste that the award-winning 2013 reformulation of Mitsouko EdP wasn’t granted a longer life.

 Thierry Wasser has taught us that suppliers of raw materials changing their products is just as frequent a reason to reformulate or discontinue a Guerlain fragrance as are IFRA restrictions.
 Most of Guerlain's old formulas contain ingredients that can be difficult to obtain nowadays.
+In an article at Auparfum, Thierry Wasser reveals that the problem was about a raw material called Iriséine, produced by Symrise.
+The scent of Iriséine is described as warm, woody, orris-like and heady, which gives depth and roundness to a composition.
+Symrise had to reformulate this material, because one of its suppliers stopped the production of a special kind of méthylionones.
+Unfortunately, the reformulation meant that Mitsouko and L'Heure Bleue developed an unpleasant tar-like odour over time.
+The affected batches were coded 5T, 5U etc.

 Variations.
 To have a frivolous flanker capitalize on Mitsouko, grande œuvre d'art from perfumery's golden age, always seemed unthinkable, so when news broke in 2009 that it was finally going to happen, it spelled trouble.
 Guerlain had probably foreseen this so it was limited to the Japanese market.
 Jean-Paul Guerlain wanted to mark Mitsouko's 90th birthday with a one-off "Fleur de Lotus" edition, and he humbly abstained from changing much in his grandfather's old masterpiece except to incorporate a tender spring flower note, tailored to East Asia's taste for everything mild and light.
 The few Western Mitsouko aficionados allowed to smell it had to admit the water-green lotus was a lovely, even if not trailblazing, companion to the legendary autumnal formula.